harshavardhan-b20/FRT_Project/README.md

 * Access to highly skilled professionals and advanced medical technology.
 * Proactive health education and preventive care resources.

-Our project wants to bridge the gap between patients and specialized treatment by allowing users to make educated health decisions.
+ By this project we wants to bridge the gap between patients and specialized treatment by allowing users to make educated health decisions.
 Therapeutic helps to greater well-being and a higher quality of life by providing a seamless experience and competent medical attention.

 # To Visit The Website  [Click Here](https://salmon-tree-0a6837c00.3.azurestaticapps.net)